Before the Gospel

 Before Jesus Christ came to earth to proclaim the gospel message, every individual that had ever existed or would ever exist was under the curse of eternal death that was inherited from the first humans as a result of their rebellion against God.
 Death was to be the cessation of our existence; never again would we experience the pleasures of life, such as the fragrance of a flower, the sensation of the sun and wind on our face; never again would we see a beautiful sunset or hear the voice of a loved one.
 We were destined to return to the basic physical elements from which we are composed.

 "And the Lord God planted a garden toward the east in Eden; and there he put the man whom he had formed.
 And the Lord made to grow out of the ground every tree that is pleasant to the sight, and good for food; and the tree of life in the midst of the garden, and the tree of knowledge of good and evil" (Gen.2:8-9 Para.).

-After all had been created the Creator God planted a garden for the benefit of Adam and Eve.
-Here was a place of great beauty with plenty of food and a perfect climate.
+After everything had been created, the Creator God planted a garden for the benefit of Adam and Eve.
+This was a place of great beauty with plenty of food and a perfect climate.
 Everything was designed for Adam and Eve's maximum comfort and enjoyment.
 In the middle of the garden were two magnificent trees that were the focal point of the entire garden.
 Held within the fruit of these trees was the future destiny of the human race.

 "And the Lord God took the man, and put him into the garden of Eden to dress it and to keep it.
 And the Lord God commanded the man saying, Of every tree of the garden you may freely eat; But of the tree of the knowledge of good and evil, you may not eat, for in the day that you eat of it, you shall surely die" (Gen.2:15-17 Para.).